bvdlingen/zoek/README.md

 # zoek
 searchtool for packages: look for both native, flatpak and snap packages at the same time

- Search for native, flatpak and snap packages with one command Run this script with the search string as argurment
+ * Search for native, flatpak and snap packages with one command Run this script with the search string as argurment *

-Currently only works with my personal favorite linux distributions:
+Works with my favorite Linux distributions:
 * Solus
 * Debian and Debian derivates
 * Arch